mwager/VanillaStorage/readme.md

 ## TODOs ##
-* localStorage as second fallback ?
 * search the repo for `TODO`...
-* IDB: *one* object-store with many keys?!
 * figure out way to store more data using phantomjs. increase in storageTest, see TODO. or only on browsers? testem etc...

     $ grunt test-server &